Commonly asked questions about Scleroderma:

 What Causes Scleroderma?

-According to the Mayo Clinic, scleroderma is the result from your body’s overproduction and storage of collagen in body tissues.
+According to the Mayo Clinic, it is the result from your body’s overproduction and storage of collagen in body tissues.
 Collagen is the protein that makes up your body’s skin and other connective tissues.
 Doctors are unsure of what actually triggers the abnormal collagen production.
 They only know that the body’s immune system is a factor.

 What Risk Factors are Associated with Scleroderma?